The International Trade Blog arrow Free Trade Agreements

 Landed cost refers to the total cost of a product once it has been shipped and arrived at its destination, including the cost of the product itself, transportation fees, customs duties, taxes and any other charges incurred during the shipping process.
 It is a critical factor to consider when evaluating the costs and benefits of FTAs.
 You should calculate the landed cost of the product under the FTA versus the non-FTA scenario.
 This calculation can help companies understand the true cost savings of an FTA.
 Use the Shipping Solutions Landed Cost Calculator to accurately estimate this cost.

-Register now for a free trial subscription to the Shipping Solutions Trade Wizards
+Register now for a free trial subscription to the Shipping Solutions Trade Compliance Software

 Understand the Rules to Receive FTA Benefits